huang12zheng/Dart-Data-Class-Generator/README.md

 to find the changes and update the class. **Note that this feature is still in beta and custom changes you made to a method may not be preserved.**

 **Note:**
+**Class properties must be declared before the constructor in order for the generator to detect them.**
 **If the class is a Widget (Stateless or Stateful), only the constructor will be generated.
 State classes wont be detected.**

 ## Create data classes based on JSON (beta)